-It should be noted that the shape of the cores 55c in FIG. distributing a magnetic flux across a plurality of points, the 40 8E can be altered without departing from the principles of the present invention.
+It should be noted that the shape of the cores 55c in FIG. 8E can be altered without departing from the principles of the present invention.
 For example, FIGS. 8F and 8G depict other configurations of side cores 55c that can correspond with a single turn of a planar coil 58.
-In addition, optional flux paths can be formed either external to the system 52 or
+In addition, optional flux paths can be formed either external to the system 52 or in the interstitial spaces between the cores 55c.

 As mentioned previously, portions of the electromagnetic system 52 may be comprised of permanent magnetic material.
-For example, the coil 58 and/or portions of the cores 55c and 55d may be comprised of permanent magnetic material. current is passed through the coil 58.
-When the magnetic 50 FIG. 8H depicts an example where the magnetic cores 55c, comprised of soft magnetic material, are separated by magnetic cores 55e, comprised of hard (i.e., permanent) magnetic material.
-The permanent magnetic material produces a constant magnetic flux that can be used for latching a switch
+For example, the coil 58 and/or portions of the cores 55c and 55d may be comprised of permanent magnetic material.
+FIG. 8H depicts an example where the magnetic cores 55c, comprised of soft magnetic material, are separated by magnetic cores 55e, comprised of hard (i.e., permanent) magnetic material.
+The permanent magnetic material produces a constant magnetic flux that can be used for latching a switch or a relay, for example.

 Such a latching device can operate in a conventional fashion where the magnetic flux generated by the electromagnetic system 52 overcomes or reinforces the magnetic flux generated by the permanent magnetic material in order to cause the device to switch states.
 Alternatively, the latching device can operate in an electrothermal fashion where current flowing through the coil 58 heats the permanent magnetic material.
 The heating of the permanent magnetic material causes the remanence of the permanent magnetic material to degrade.
 If the degradation is sufficiently large, then the flux generated by the permanent magnetic material reduces to the point where the device switches state.

-If the heating effect is reversible, then the device switches back to its original state when the electrical current through the coil 58 is reduced, thereby causing the permanent material to cool.
+If the heating effect is reversible, then the device switches back to its original state when the electrical current through the coil 58 is reduced, thereby causing the permanent 20 material to cool.